The Colonel W. Patrick Naylor Military Endowed Scholarship Fund

 those enrolled through Base Education Centers at Fort Jackson and Shaw Air Force Base.

-Awarded to military students enrolled in either the associate degree program at USC Fort Jackson or one of the Palmetto College online bachelor’s degree programs.
+Awarded to military students enrolled in either the associate degree program at UofSC Fort Jackson or one of the Palmetto College online bachelor’s degree programs.
 Award preference will be assigned as follows: 1. active-duty enlisted soldiers; 2. military service veterans; 3.
 National Guardsmen; 4. reservists; 5. spouses of active-duty military.
 Application required.
 Applications are accepted at all times.

 Priority of award goes to: